"We support companies to embed human rights due diligence"

 It improves the reputation which has a positive influence on brand value, employee satisfaction and retention

-It increases the likelihood to win public tenders that take into account responsible business conduct or human rights due diligence
+It increases the likelihood to win public tenders that take into account responsible business conduct or human rights and environmental due diligence

 It leads to higher scores in ESG ratings or sustainability benchmarks, which in turn improves the company’s reputation and access to capital